NguyenVu06/personal-finance/README.md

+# PROJECTION_NOTEBOOK:
 ## Project Investment for both **Equity AND Rental Property** over a period of time using simple Monte Carlo Simulation

 ### Equity Assumptions: